Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 # <ins>Tutorial 3 - communication (local memory), locks</ins>

-After declaring the `core` and `buffer` dialect operations which map to the core and local memory respectively, and then defining the functionality within cores with either integrated dialect operations (arith, memref) or external kernel functions, the next major component of for AIE system design is communciation.
-As summarized briefly in the [Basic AI Engine Architecure](../README.md) section, communication via local memory is one of the most efficient ways to share data and can be done among up to 4 tiles adjacent to a local memory.
+After declaring the `core` and `buffer` dialect operations which map to the core and local memory respectively, and then defining the functionality within cores with either integrated dialect operations (arith, memref) or external kernel functions, the next major component of for AIE system design is communication.
+As summarized briefly in the [Basic AI Engine Architecture](../README.md) section, communication via local memory is one of the most efficient ways to share data and can be done among up to 4 tiles adjacent to a local memory.
 In `mlir-aie`, all tiles have an associated local memory but adjacent tiles are able to read and write to that memory as well.

 In the diagram below, we see that the local memory for tile(2,4) is accessible to the core in tile(1,4).
 If we were to expand the diagram further, we would see that tile(2,3) and tile(2,5) can also access that buffer.
 That is why the core in tile(1,4) can reference the buffer declared by tile(2,4).